jcsison/handwriting-recognition/README.md

 Note: multiple files can be predicted in one instance and a wildcard `*` can be used to process all files within a directory.

-### Prediction GUI
+### Drawing Prediction GUI
-A Tkinter GUI has been created to test the model implementation more easily.
+A Tkinter GUI with a drawing canvas has been created to test the model implementation more easily.
 This can be started with the command:

 ``` bash
 python3 draw_gui.py